 Sorting out the practicalities

-Usually, your loved one will have two carers who will work on a rotating basis, for example, four weeks on and two weeks off, however we can accommodate any rota.
-Carers will need breaks during their shifts, these can be arranged very flexibly, and they will always be on hand for emergencies.
-By law, carer workers are entitled to 2 hours per day and then one long day off if staying in post for longer then two weeks at a time.
+Usually, your loved one will have one main live-in caregiver who stays for six to eight weeks.
+Typically they then go off for two weeks and another carer from Mumbys will step in.
+These carers will then work on a rotating basis, however, we can accommodate any rota.
+Carers will need breaks during their shifts and these can be arranged very flexibly but they will always be on hand for emergencies.
+By law, carer workers are entitled to two hours per day and one long day off if staying in post for longer than two weeks at a time.

 Your carers will need a comfortable room for themselves in your loved one’s home.

 You and your homecare providers will set out the duties and responsibilities of the carer clearly in a Care Plan.
-You will also be assigned a Care Manager who is your first point of contact if you have any queries or concerns.
+Mumby’s offers a free no-obligation care plan.
+A Care Manager is assigned to you and they are your first point of contact if you have any queries or concerns.

 Reviewing live-in home care